oVirt/ovirt-site/source/feature/networklabels.html.md

 **Network labels** feature provides the ability to label networks with a label to use that label on the host's interfaces, so the label abstracts the networks from the physical interface/bond which can be labelled with one or more labels.
 The host network configuration can be done by manipulating the network label:
-\* Labelling a network will attach that network to all hosts interfaces which are tagged with that label.
+\* Labeling a network will attach that network to all hosts interfaces which are tagged with that label.

 *   Removing a label from the network will trigger the network removal from all hosts interfaces/bonds which are tagged with that label.
 *   Renaming a network label will update all hosts interfaces/bonds which are tagged with that label (either adding or removing that network).